delighttechnology/facebook-messenger-word-cloud/README.md

 # Facebook Messenger Word Cloud
 Create Facebook Messenger Word Cloud based on the messeges exported from Facebook archive.
 Script extracts messages from one or multiple "message_x.html" files for a selected folder and transform into .PNG (Word Cloud) and .CSV (descending words list) containing most frequently used words.
+If you don't have any of the imported library, you can easily install them by coping the comment from the begining of the script (pip install XXX).

 ## Table of contents
 * [Example Usage](#Example-Usage)